robillardstudio/unmaking-everyday-ai/README.md

 ## Dataset and Text Mining Method

 This repertory includes 5 csv file, see [data](data).
 Each lists the top keyword found in white papers or online pages published by platforms on responsible AI.
-Two different types of parameters are given: string (word), value (word frequency).
+Two different types of parameters are given: string (keyword), value (word frequency).
 The table below summarizes the analysis.
 The Colab notebook devising the text mining method is also shared [here](drs-method.ipynb).

 ## Summary